Kids & Parenting

 Muslin wraps are not only used for swaddling, but can also be used when burping and feeding your baby.

-A beanie will protect baby’s head from the cold.
+A beanie will protect baby’s head from the cold, if it is winter.

 Whether you’re breastfeeding or not you still need to be prepared.
 Nursing pads will help with leak protection and ensure you stay dry and confident all day and night, whilst nipple cream will help with chapped nipples.